SophieDufrane/PP1_My_Website/README.md

 The other images come from Freepik and have the same link as the Project #1.

 ## Testing:

+I've tested the website on Chrome and Firefox, I also used Chrome developer tools to check responsiveness.

+I have also used mobile and different devises to see how the website looks on different screen sizes.

+I have tested the form and check if all the required field are set-up correctly.

+I confirmed that the Website and its functionnalities are working on all devises tested.

 ### Validator testing: